The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: Empirical Results

 As seen in Figure \ref{figure:learning_progress}, both mean test- and training accuracy increase almost monotonically across the epochs, however, affected by random fluctuation.
 Perhaps most notably, while the mean accuracy on the training data approaches $99.9$\%, accuracy on the test data continues to increase as well, hitting $98.2$\% after 400 epochs.
 This is quite different from what occurs with back-propagation on a neural network, where accuracy on test data starts to drop at some point due to overfitting, without proper regularization mechanisms.

-The figure also shows how varying the number of clauses and the threshold $T$ affects accuracy and learning stability.
-With more clauses available to express patterns, in combination with a higher threshold $T$, both learning speed, stability and accuracy increases, however, at the expense of larger computational cost.
+The figure also shows how varying the number of clauses and the summation target $T$ affects accuracy and learning stability.
+With more clauses available to express patterns, in combination with a higher summation target $T$, both learning speed, stability and accuracy increases, however, at the expense of larger computational cost.

 Table \ref{tab:MNIST_comparison} reports the mean accuracy of the Tsetlin Machine, across the $50$ experiment runs we executed.
-As points of reference, results for other well-known algorithms have been obtained from {\tt http://yann.lecun.com/exdb/mnist/} and included in the table (in italic).
+As points of reference, results for other well-known algorithms have been obtained from \href{http://yann.lecun.com/exdb/mnist/}{http://yann.lecun.com/exdb/mnist/} and included in the table (in italic).
 Only the vanilla version of the algorithms, that has been applied directly on unenhanced MNIST data, is included here.
 The purpose of this selection is to strictly compare algorithmic performance.
 In other words, we do not consider the effect of enhancing the dataset (e.g., warping, distortion, deskewing), combining different algorithms (e.g., neural network combined with nearest neighbor, convolution schemes), or applying meta optimization techniques (boosting, ensemble learning, etc.).
 With such techniques, it is possible to significantly increase accuracy, with the best currently reported results being an accuracy of $99.79$\% \cite{Wan2013}.
 Enhancing the vanilla Tsetlin Machine with such techniques is further work.

 Additionally, as a further point of reference, we train and evaluate logistic regression, decision trees, and multinomial Naive Bayes on the \emph{binarized} MNIST dataset used by the Tsetlin Machine.